AjUthaya/infrastructure-as-code/aj_portfolio/README.md

 5. Setup backend: `kubectl create -f ./backend.yaml`

+   - Will show a network issue, just wait a few secounds for the network to resolve

-6. Setup backend: `kubectl create -f ./frontend.yaml`
+6. Setup frontend: `kubectl create -f ./frontend.yaml`

+   - Will show a network issue, just wait a few secounds for the network to resolve

 ## First time setup